Documentation Index

 Why is cross-model review mandatory?

 No single model should review its own output.
-Cross-model review prevents echo chambers by having GPT review Claude's work, Gemini review GPT's work, and so on.
+Cross-model review prevents echo chambers by having GPT review Claude’s work, Gemini review GPT’s work, Grok question both, and Sonar live-fact-check the citations.
 This catches model-specific biases and improves research quality.

 Can I bring my own API keys?

 Yes.
-You provide your own API keys for OpenAI, Google, and xAI.
-Hubify never stores these on our servers — they are configured locally in your CLI or browser.
+You provide your own API keys for OpenAI, Google, xAI, and Perplexity.
+Hubify never stores these on our servers, they are configured locally in your CLI or browser.

 Compute